Locally-Iterative Distributed (Delta + 1)-Coloring below Szegedy-Vishwanathan Barrier, and Applications to Self-Stabilization and to Restricted-Bandwidth Models: Edge-Coloring

 \begin{lem} A proper $O(\Delta)$-edge coloring is obtained in $O(\Delta + \log^* n)$ rounds in the CONGEST model. \end{lem} \begin{proof} The algorithm starts with the invocation of Kuhn's algorithm that results in a $2$-defective $\Delta^2$-edge-coloring within $O(1)$ time.
 Then it is turned into a proper coloring using Cole-Vishkin algorithm within $O(\log^* n)$ time.
 Indeed, if prior to the execution of the latter algorithm a pair of adjacent edges had the same color $\langle i,j\rangle $, they now have distinct colors $\langle i,j,k\rangle $ and $\langle i,j,k'\rangle $, since Cole-Vishkin algorithm produces a proper $3$-coloring of the edges in the set of color class $\langle i,j\rangle $.
 Next, in each round each color of an edge of the form $\langle a,b\rangle $ is transformed either into $\langle a, (a + b) \bmod q\rangle $ or into $\langle 0,b\rangle $.
 In both cases the new coloring is proper.
 See Lemma \ref{col:squarerootcoloring}.
 Within $O(\Delta)$ rounds all colors obtain the form $\langle 0,b\rangle $. \end{proof}

+In the next lemma we argue that the bit-complexity of our algorithm is small.
+The variant of CONGEST model in which vertices initially know the IDs of their neighbors is called $KT_1$ model.
+The variant in which they only know their own IDs is called $KT_0$ model \cite{KKT15}.

-\begin{lem} The bit complexity of our edge-coloring algorithm is $O(\Delta + \log n)$ per edge.
-If initially vertices know the IDs of their neighbors, then the bit complexity is $O(\Delta + \log \log n)$ per edge. \end{lem} \begin{proof} Exchanging initial IDs between neighbors requires $O(\log n)$ bits.
+\begin{lem} The bit complexity of our edge-coloring algorithm is $O(\Delta + \log n)$ per edge (in the $KT_0$ model).
+In addition, if initially vertices know the IDs of their neighbors (i.e., in the $KT_1$ model), then the bit complexity is $O(\Delta + \log \log n)$ per edge. \end{lem} \begin{proof} Exchanging initial IDs between neighbors requires $O(\log n)$ bits.
 Exchanging the colors during the $2$-defective $\Delta^2$-edge-coloring requires $O(\log \Delta)$ bits.
 The first round of Cole-Vishkin algorithm is performed based on IDs of $O(\log n)$ bits.
 The second round of Cole-Vishkin algorithm requires $O(\log \log n)$ bits, the third one requires $O(\log \log \log n)$ bits, and so on.
 The last round of Cole-Vishkin algorithm requires a constant number of bits.
 The exchange between neighbors of the resulting proper $O(\Delta^2)$-edge coloring of the input graph requires $O(\log \Delta)$ bits.
-Each of the following $O(\Delta)$ rounds requires $1$ bit. \end{proof}
+Each of the following $O(\Delta)$ rounds requires $1$ bit per message. \end{proof}